-- When: Last week of the internship - Goal: Both supervisor and intern can reflect on the experience, celebrate successes, assess professional growth, as well as constructively discussing areas of improvement for both the intern and the internship program.
+- When: Last week of the internship - Goal: Both supervisor and intern can reflect on the experience, celebrate successes, assess professional growth, and constructively discuss areas of improvement for both the intern and the internship program.

 Questions?
 Contact: HireANole@fsu.edu